zendesk/sell-custom-objects-invoices-app/doc/pt1.md

 2. <b>Edit</b> an Invoice attached to the Deal
 3. <b>Delete</b> an Invoice and detach it from the Deal

-When a user opens a Deal, the app will automatically make a HTTP GET request to the Sunshine Custom Objects API to fetch the Invoice related to it.
-If such record exists, it will be shown in the app and edit/delete actions will be performable on it.
+When a user opens a Deal, the app will automatically make an HTTP GET request to the Sunshine Custom Objects API to fetch the Invoice related to it.
+If such a record exists, it will be shown in the app and edit/delete actions will be performable on it.
 If an Invoice related to the Deal doesn't exist, a button to create a new Invoice will be shown.

 <h3 id="using-the-showcase-template">3.
 Using the showcase template</h3>
  Clone the [showcase repository](https://github.com/zendesk/sell-custom-objects-app-tutorial) to your local machine and open the project.
+ Please note that this is a React app.

 ```
 $ git clone git@github.com:zendesk/sell-custom-objects-app-tutorial.git